MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/linux-agent.md

 To run your jobs, you'll need at least one agent.
 A Linux agent can build and deploy different kinds of apps, including Java and Android apps.
 See [Check prerequisites](#check-prerequisites) for a list of supported Linux distributions.

 > [!NOTE]
 > This article describes how to configure a [self-hosted agent](agents.md#self-hosted-agents).
-If you are using Azure DevOps Services and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a private Linux agent.
+If you're using Azure DevOps Services and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a self-hosted Linux agent.

 [!INCLUDE [include](includes/concepts.md)]